lynndylanhurley/ng-token-auth/README.md

 **About security**: [read here](http://stackoverflow.com/questions/18605294/is-devises-token-authenticatable-secure) for more information on securing your token auth system.
 The [devise token auth](https://github.com/lynndylanhurley/devise_token_auth#security) gem has adequate security measures in place, and the gem works seamlessly with this module.

+# Demo

+This project comes bundled with a test app.
+You can run the demo locally by following [these instructions](#development), or you can use it [here in production](http://ng-token-auth-demo.herokuapp.com/).

 # Installation